rtviii/biodata-integration-proposal/public/Inquiry.md

 ###### *I realize that this might not actually be immediately useful to a professional biologist, who already has her heuristics developed and delivery pipelines figured out, or a professional data-scientist for whom another layer of scripting on top of the usual cleaning might not seem so unnatural.
 In fact, i'd like to hear from an audience in-between insofar as it exists.
 And insofar as it doesn't -- the reasons for why it can't.

-###### *Likewise, i'm perfectly (painfully) aware of the complexity that something like that incurs in the limit.
+###### *Likewise, i'm perfectly aware of the complexity that something like that incurs in the limit.
 Contra certain responses along the lines of "impossible due to cost/complexity", to me it's obvious that -- again, in the limit -- costs are justified by the appropriate demand:  infrastsructure has to materialize eventually and the perceived complexity is not going to go away.